ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 * Applicability: Indicates which RFC8914 error codes apply to this sub-error code

-* Reference: A pointer to IETF-approved specification that registered the code and/or an authoritative specification that describes the meaning of this code
+* Reference: A pointer to an IETF-approved specification that registered the code and/or an authoritative specification that describes the meaning of this code